jhpyle/docassemble/_docs/playground.md

 Your browser might block this as an unwanted pop-up window.
 Make sure to tell your browser to allow pop-ups from **docassemble**.

-Once you are running the interview in another tab, changes that you make to the interview you ran will be visible if you refresh the screen on the interview you are running.
-However, these changes will only re-appear if you changed the same file for which you pressed "Save and Run"; you will not see changes to files included by reference unless you re-save the file you ran.

 The "Delete" button will remove the interview from the Playground.

 To give a link to the interview to someone else, right-click on the